devenkhatri/worktracker/README.md

 ### Kanban Board
 1. Navigate to the Kanban page
 2. Select a project from the dropdown
-3. View all project tasks in a visual Kanban board
+3. View all project tasks in a visual Kanban board with 4 columns (To Do, In Progress, Review, Completed)
 4. Drag and drop tasks between columns to change their status
+5. Double-click any task card to view detailed task information
-5. Status changes are automatically saved to Google Sheets
+6. Status changes are automatically saved to Google Sheets
+7. Activity is logged for all status changes

 ### Time Tracking
-1. Navigate to Time Tracking
+1. **Real-Time Timer (Recommended)**:
-2. Use the floating timer button (bottom-right) for real-time tracking:
+   - Use the floating timer button (bottom-right corner) available on all pages
+   - Select project and task from dropdowns
+   - Click "Start" to begin real-time timing
+   - Use "Pause/Resume" as needed during work
+   - Click "Stop" to automatically log time (minimum 1 minute, rounded to nearest minute)
+   - Data automatically refreshes after logging
+2. **Manual Entry**:
+   - Navigate to Time Tracking page and click "Manual Entry"
    - Select project and task
-   - Click "Start" to begin timing
-   - Use "Pause/Resume" as needed
-   - Click "Stop" to automatically log time (rounded to nearest minute)
-3. Or click "Manual Entry" to log time manually:
-   - Select project and task
    - Enter start/end times (duration is auto-calculated)
    - Add description of work performed
+3. **View Time Entries**:
+   - See recent time entries with project/task context
+   - View time tracking statistics and weekly summaries

 ### Viewing Reports
 1. Go to the Reports page
 2. Use filters to view specific projects or all data
 3. View charts for project status, task priorities, and revenue analysis
 4. Export reports as needed

+### User Authentication
+1. **Login**: Access the application using credentials stored in the Users sheet
+2. **Session Management**: Secure 24-hour sessions with automatic expiration
+3. **User Profile**: View login history and session information
+4. **Last Login Tracking**: Automatic tracking of user login times
+5. **Logout**: Secure session termination

 ### Exporting Data
 1. Visit the Export page